AOS Sustainability Policy

 AOS is committed to provide a work environment that is free from all forms of discrimination and conduct such as harassment, coercion, or disruptive behaviour.
 Actions, words, jokes, or comments based on an individual’s sex, race, colour, national origin, age, religion, disability, will not be tolerated.
 We practice a zero-tolerance policy on sexual harassment.
 Sexual harassment is defined as: unwanted sexual advances, speaking and/or showing physical movements of a sexual nature to the opposite sex, gender-based harassment of a person of the same sex, requests for sexual favours made either explicitly or implicitly as a condition for continued employment, or used explicitly or implicitly as an inducement for recruitment.
 Any other conduct which has sexual connotations, the effect of which interferes with work performance or creates an intimidating, hostile, or offensive work environment for the opposite sex.

-AOS has zero tolerance towards any program, or material that features or promotes child sexual exploitation.
+AOS has zero tolerance towards any program, or material that features or promotes child sexual exploitation in compliance with the Sexual Offences Against Children Bill 2017.
 AOS will also encourage employees to report any form of the same if they come across such.
-For the purposes of this policy, a minor is any person under the age of 18.

 AOS offers schemes for maternity leave for female employees.
 The company ensures compliance with Malaysian legislation, which states 60 days maternity leave for female employees post-natal and up to the 5th child.